cloudflare/cloudflare-docs/content/r2/data-migration/sippy.md

 Before getting started, you will need:

 - An existing R2 bucket.
-If you don’t already have one, refer to [Create buckets](/r2/buckets/create-buckets/).
+If you don't already have one, refer to [Create buckets](/r2/buckets/create-buckets/).
 - [API credentials](/r2/data-migration/sippy/#create-credentials-for-storage-providers) for your source object storage bucket.
-- Cloudflare R2 Access Key ID and Secret Access Key with read and write permissions.
+- (Wrangler only) Cloudflare R2 Access Key ID and Secret Access Key with read and write permissions.
 For more information, refer to [Authentication](/r2/api/s3/tokens/).

+### Enable Sippy via the Dashboard

+1. From the Cloudflare dashboard, select **R2** from the sidebar.
+2. Select the bucket you'd like to migrate objects to.
+3. Switch to the **Settings** tab, then scroll down to the **Incremental migration** card.
+4. Select **Enable** and enter details for the AWS / GCS bucket you'd like to migrate objects from.
+The credentials you enter must have permissions to read from this bucket.
+Cloudflare also recommends scoping your credentials to only allow reads from this bucket.
+5. Select **Enable**.

 ### Enable Sippy via Wrangler